 when checking whether the device is reachable through a cellular connection.
 The products

-array is an optional array of tru.ID's products supported by the user's mobile network operator (MNO).
+array is an optional array of tru.ID's products are supported by the user's mobile network operator (MNO).
 There is also an error

-object which may contain any potential errors.
+object that may contain potential errors.

 The application then creates the variable isSIMCheckSupported